Charles Hackley: Philanthropy

 Both Hackley's and Hume's homes are still standing.
 After a major restoration in the mid-1990s, they are open for tour to community visitors.
 Also open for tour is The City Barn, which served as the pairs stable for horses and equipment.
 In addition, a replica of the building that housed the C. H. Hackley Hose Company No. 2 also serves as a museum.
-All are part of the Muskegon County Museum which is located downtown.
+All are part of the Muskegon County Museum downtown.

 Hackley also founded the neighboring city of Muskegon Heights.

 His portrait was painted in 1904 by artist Herbert A. Collins.
 The painting was hung in the then newly completed Hackley Hospital.

 Legacy

 Hackley was a lifelong philanthropist.
 Despite donating enormous sums of money in his lifetime, Hackley still managed a net worth of over $18,000,000 (roughly $600,000,000 in 2022).
 Hackley's gifts to the city of Muskegon alone were valued at $12.0 million in 1905 (nearly $400,000,000 in 2022 equivalent).
 They included: